itsrobel/sync/README.md

 - [x] make buf.yamls
 - [x] maybe use connectrpc

+## I need to focus on finishing the project into a working demo duck everything else

+- [ ] the latest version of the file will just be the file itself
+- [ ] when the client starts check all files in the target directory
+- [ ] try server connection on client start

+### Bonus

+- [ ] The fileversions need to be diffs in a order that can than reconstructed on fileID request

 ## Risks and Challenges

 - Identify any potential risks, challenges, or obstacles that may arise.